Overman King Gainer: London IMA

 A high-ranking member of the Saint Regan police force who is dispatched to help stop the Yapan Exodus.
 His only real objective is to capture Gain and force him to confront his sister, Karin, who has conceived and raised a child from a one-night stand with Gain.
 His obsession with Gain ultimately degrades into homicidal madness, culminating in him intentionally awakening the Overdevil to destroy the world.
 His plans are derailed after the Overdevil is defeated and Karin suddenly arrives to drag him home.
-He usually pilots a Golame-type Overman, which is a mass-produced London IMA model for high-ranking pilots.
-He also once pilots the Overman Jinba, with the ability to "steal" anything within a certain range, and steals the Dominator from Cynthia later on.
+He initially pilots a Golame-type Overman, which is a mass-produced London IMA model for high-ranking pilots.
+The Golame is later replaced by a Power Golame, a stronger variant with more armor.
+He later acquires the Overman Jinba, which features an Overskill allowing it to "steal" anything within a certain range.
+He steals the Dominator from Cynthia later on.